The Federal Solar Tax Credit Is Dead

 The federal residential solar tax credit (Section 25D) expired at the end of 2025.
 It's gone.
 And most websites still haven't updated their content.
 Here's what actually changed—and which savings paths still work for renters.

-On July 4, 2025, President Biden signed the One Big Beautiful Bill Act (OBBBA) into law.
+On July 4, 2025, the One Big Beautiful Bill Act (OBBBA) was signed into law.
 Among its many provisions was the termination of the residential solar Investment Tax Credit (ITC), formally known as Section 25D of the Internal Revenue Code.

 What this means: Starting January 1, 2026, residential solar installations no longer qualify for a federal tax credit of any kind.
 Homeowners who installed in 2025 could claim the credit.
 Homeowners installing in 2026 and beyond cannot.